daffainfo/ctf-writeup/cursedCTF 2023/survey/README.md

 ![preview](images/preview.png)

 ## How to Solve?
 At first, I thought i can solve the `pow` by running command `nc mc.ax 31501`.
-But I was completely wrong, that server is a minecraft server and to obtain the flag we need to play minecraft and got `1 gold` first.
+But I was completely wrong, that server is a minecraft server and to obtain the flag we need to play minecraft and secured the `1 gold` first.
 And then use the minecraft console to get the ticket

 ![survey](images/survey.png)